lugu/qiloop/doc/ROADMAP.md

 - doc: diagram which shows a bus
 - doc: clarify if implementor are actors and document it in the tutorial and the generated documentation of the interface.
-- document internal pipeline
+- document internal pipeline (go generate)
 - fix go get and GOPATH doc: decide which version to support
-- service tutorial
 - complete implemetation of log manager

 for later